DavidNash2024/Win32xx/samples/Networking/Readme.txt

-Users of this class should be aware that functions like OnReceive, OnAccept, etc. are called on a different thread from the one CSocket is instanciated on.
+Users of this class should be aware that functions like OnReceive, OnAccept, etc. are called on a different thread from the one CSocket is instantiated on.
 The thread for these functions needs to respond quickly to other network events, so it shouldn't be delayed.
 It also doesn't run a message loop, so it can't be used to create windows.
 For these reasons it might be best to use PostMessage in response to these functions in a